DecisionVis/deltamoea/README.md

 δMOEA's asynchronous evaluation model works differently, putting the user in control of evaluation.
 Instead of one `optimize` function, δMOEA provides two: `get_sample` and `return_evaluated_individual`.
+In between calling these two functions, it is expected, but not required, that the user's evaluation function will be called.
 This split means that the user can:

 * choose not to evaluate a particular sample
 * return evaluations out of order
 * return evaluations other than those suggested by the algorithm, such as evaluations from previous optimization runs
+* call `get_sample` a different number of times than `return_evaluated_individual`

 Furthermore, although δMOEA only suggests samples on grid points, it will accept evaluations from anywhere in the